-This paper sets out proposals for reforming the global food system to reduce the risk of pandemics originating from wildlife.
-It proposes limiting human encroachment on tropical areas of wilderness by shifting to diets low in animal-source foods; reducing urban demand for tropical wild meat while protecting access to wild meat by indigenous and subsistence communities; and improving biosecurity measures to prevent transmission of diseases between wildlife and humans and along meat supply chains.
+This paper sets out proposals for reforming the global food system to reduce the risk of disease outbreaks and pandemics originating from wildlife.
+It proposes limiting human encroachment on tropical areas of wilderness by shifting to diets low in animal-source foods; reducing urban demand for tropical wild meat while protecting access to wild meat by indigenous and subsistence communities; and improving biosecurity measures to prevent transmission of diseases between wildlife and humans along animal source food supply chains.

-Regarding wild meat, the paper argues that outright bans can have undesired negative effects, including harming people who rely on hunted meat for nutrition, undercutting the pest control role that some hunting plays, damaging relationships between communities and conservation authorities, and shifting trade to illegal and unregulated channels with weaker biosecurity measures.
+Regarding wild meat, the paper argues that outright bans may fail to discourage, and in some cases encourage, demand.
+It can have other undesired negative effects, including harming people who rely on hunted meat for nutrition, undercutting the pest control role that some hunting plays, damaging relationships between communities and conservation authorities, and shifting trade to illegal and unregulated channels with weaker biosecurity measures.
+The paper recommends instead containing tropical wild meat hunting and trade by curbing urban wild meat demand, while promoting access rights and biosecurity measures among indigenous people and local communities in remote subsistence areas.

 A debate has emerged over the potential socio-ecological drivers of wildlife-origin zoonotic disease outbreaks and emerging infectious disease (EID) events.
 This Review explores the extent to which the incidence of wildlife-origin infectious disease outbreaks, which are likely to include devastating pandemics like HIV/AIDS and COVID-19, may be linked to excessive and increasing rates of tropical deforestation for agricultural food production and wild meat hunting and trade, which are further related to contemporary ecological crises such as global warming and mass species extinction.
 Here we explore a set of precautionary responses to wildlife-origin zoonosis threat, including: (a) limiting human encroachment into tropical wildlands by promoting a global transition to diets low in livestock source foods; (b) containing tropical wild meat hunting and trade by curbing urban wild meat demand, while securing access for indigenous people and local communities in remote subsistence areas; and (c) improving biosecurity and other strategies to break zoonosis transmission pathways at the wildlife-human interface and along animal source food supply chains.